Miami Book Fair/The de Groot Foundation Announce 2017 Winners

 Born in California, Vogel’s poetry, prose, translations, and cross-genre inventions appear in Jacket2, VIDA, Quarter After Eight, and FIELD, among other publications.
 She has a doctorate in creative writing and literature from the University of Southern California and is the recipient of a Willis Barnstone Translation Prize, a Hillary Gravendyk Scholarship from the Squaw Valley Community of Writers, and the inaugural Howling Bird Press Poetry Prize for her collection, At the Border of Wilshire & Nobody.

 “For all its compression, Death & Other Holidays has a long and circuitous history, and I’m over the moon to know it will finally spiral out into the world because of the Miami Book Fair /de Groot Prize,” said Vogel.

-Nicki Tulk won for the novella Before the Rain, set in the Australian Outback, where a man is building an ark for an apocalypse of its own making, and Branden Boyer-White for Dice, a magic realist tale of a man caught at the crossroads in his marriage and life.
+Niki Tulk won for the novella Before Rain, set in the Australian Outback, where a man is building an ark for an apocalypse of its own making, and Branden Boyer-White for Dice, a magic realist tale of a man caught at the crossroads in his marriage and life.
 Tulk and Boyer-White will each receive $3,000 and a chance to read/participate in a programs at the Fair.

 “We’re thrilled with the quality of the submissions for this inaugural prize.
 Speaking with the winners reinforces how important this kind of recognition is for emerging writers,” said Charles and Clydette de Groot, founders of The de Groot Foundation.